Monday, September 15, 2014

 I'm certain barking is to Ricky as squalking is to Daisy.

-I kept Daze in for a time...but she continued to stay at the back door in solider mode.
+I kept Daisy in for a time...but she continued to stay at the back door in solider mode.

 "Okay, Daisy, but I'm going out there with you and you best better NOT run toward the road.